garylirocks/quickrefs/sed.markdown

 ## Misc

-- Address requires `/` as delimeter, while patterns can use any character as delimeter;
+- Address requires `/` as delimeter, while patterns can use any character as delimeter:

+  `sed '/linemarker/ s#Gary#Kat#'`

 - Command groups in one line, use ';' to separate commands:

   ```sh